 Over the last seven years, there have been so many moments that I think about writing down or photographing.
 But, inevitably, life happens and it is lost in the shuffle.
 I know how everyday life is with kids.
 It's pure chaos.
 Some days you feel like you have it all together, and others you are living in survival mode.
 Everyone has both kinds of days, and everything in between.
 Sometimes, it's just not in the cards to stop, breathe, and document a moment.

 I want to help you remember the little things.
 I want to document you, as a mother to those awesome little humans you are raising.
 The ones you are giving your blood, sweat, and tears to everyday (we all know it's not just the kids that cry sometimes).
 I want to be a fly on the wall as you go through your morning - making breakfast, giving mommy kisses that make boo boos go away, answering those incessant why questions, and reading stories to your little imaginative minds.
 Those everyday moments are the ones that you will miss in 10, 15, 20 years.
 I know I will.
 I try to remind myself as often as I can that these days are fleeting - those first five years especially, before they start Kindergarten, are so precious.
-My daughter just began second grade - at home.
-We opted for remote learning for now, so she is home while I am homeschooling my almost four year old son.
+My daughter is in second grade - at home.
+We opted for remote learning for now, so she is home while I am homeschooling my four year old son.